 Robert Ernenwein is also certified as a Criminal Law Specialist by the California State Bar Board of Legal Specialization.
-He has been selected for inclusion in Super Lawyers by Los Angeles magazine for several years and has appeared as a legal analyst on multiple cable news programs, including Fox News.
+He has been selected for inclusion in California Super Lawyers for several years and has appeared as a legal analyst on multiple cable news programs, including Fox News.

 If you are charged with witness intimidation, call us at 424-552-3901 or email us immediately for a free consultation.
 Our office is conveniently located minutes away from the Torrance Courthouse, and we represent clients there on a daily basis, as well as in other courts throughout Southern California.